1LaoWangYinCang/7MTiYuShangCheng/README.md

-# JiuDingTiYuZhan
+# TiYuJiuDingDaRen

-JiuDingTiYuZhan is a shopping mall for sports supplies.
-Our app is dedicated to promoting professional sports supplies, so that people can efficiently and high-quality buy the sports supplies they need in their daily life.
+TiYuJiuDingDaRen is an APP that learns various extreme sports strategies, records sports training, and purchases extreme racing sports equipment.
+It is dedicated to promoting extreme racing sports equipment, so that people can buy professional extreme sports equipment in daily life.
+At the same time can learn a variety of extreme sports skills, but also can easily record the daily exercise volume and training results.

-Our app shows a full range of sports equipment, including basketball apparel, running fitness apparel, running Fanny pack, sports protection equipment, running spikes and other sports equipment.
-These categories of complete sports equipment can meet the user's selection and procurement.
+- Our app shows a full range of extreme racing equipment, including short track speed skating equipment, roller skating equipment, skateboarding equipment, cycling equipment, skiing equipment and other extreme racing equipment.
+These categories of complete extreme racing equipment can meet the user's choice and purchase.

-Our app has classified these sports equipment in great detail, which helps users to quickly find the sports equipment they want to buy.
+- Our APP introduces each product in detail, enabling you to fully understand these products, find your favorite extreme racing sports equipment, and facilitate you to purchase and place orders.

-Our app also has the function of commodity collection.
-Your favorite sports equipment can be collected into the collection list for your next order.
+- Our app also has the function of commodity collection.
+Your favorite extreme sports equipment can be collected into the collection list, which is convenient for you to browse and place orders.

-Our APP gives a detailed and careful introduction to each product, so that you can fully understand these products, find your favorite sports equipment, and make it easy for you to purchase and place orders.
+- Our APP also provides the introduction of various extreme sports skills.
+We provide the introduction of various extreme racing skills and rules, so that you can have a better understanding of extreme racing and like to challenge yourself more.

-Our app also launches a special discount section, where you can find economical sports equipment and buy them with coupons, so that you can buy the most professional sports equipment at the most favorable price.
+- Our app can also record daily exercise training, so that you can easily record the amount of exercise and your own gains, record your progress every time, and each record can encourage you to continue to work hard.

-Sports preferred, accompanied forever!
+Extreme racing, surpass yourself, become a sports master

-If you have any questions, please contact us as follows :syijiep@sina.com
+If you have any questions, please contact us as follows :wangj19880527@icloud.com